mahseema/awesome-ai-tools/README.md

 - [iColoring](https://icoloring.ai) - Free AI Coloring Pages Generator
 - [Suit me Up](https://suitmeup.pictures/) - Generate pictures of you wearing a suit with AI.
 - [AI Photo Forge](https://aiphotoforge.com/) - A Telegram bot to generate AI pictures of you.
+- [photomia.app](https://www.photomia.app) - Train your own AI model using your selfies and generate high-quality portraits tailored to your style.
+Fast LoRA training, privacy-first

 ### Graphic design